 Written by guest blogger: Jessica Powley, PT, DPT, WCS

-Jessica is a Pelvic Physical Therapist at One on One Physical Therapy in Atlanta, GA.
+Jessica is a pelvic PT in Atlanta, GA.
 Jessica received her doctorate from Duke University, and is one of the few board-certified specialists in Women’s Health in Atlanta.
 She specializes in treating patients with a variety of diagnoses including pelvic floor dysfunction, urinary dysfunction, bowel dysfunction, sexual dysfunction and pelvic pain.
 She is passionate about treating this population as well as advocating for patients and her profession on a local and national level.
 She is a member of the Section on Women’s Health, the APTA. and has served the Section on Women’s Health on the Educational Review Committee and the Functional Outcome Measures Taskforce.
 She is passionate about education and has given presentations both locally to physicians and community support groups.
 In her spare time, Jessica enjoys spending time with family and friends and staying active outdoors.